Subscribe to receive updates and announcements

 Public and agency input allows decision makers to benefit from local knowledge and consider community issues and concerns.
 The public participates in the NEPA process during the following stages by:

 Due to the use of active sonar and explosives during some training and testing activities, the Navy has applied for permits and authorizations under the MMPA with the National Marine Fisheries Service (NMFS).
 The Navy has requested from NMFS authorization for the unintentional take of marine mammals incidental to the training and testing activities conducted in the Hawaii-Southern California EIS/OEIS Study Area.
-NMFS will request public comments on its Proposed Rule to issue regulations and a subsequent Letter of Authorization to the Navy.
+NMFS requested public comments on its Proposed Rule to issue regulations and a subsequent Letter of Authorization to the Navy.
 After the NEPA process is complete, NMFS would make the determination whether to issue the Navy a Final Rule and Letter of Authorization.

 A cooperating agency is any agency, other than the lead agency, which has jurisdiction by law or special expertise concerning an environmental impact involved in a proposal.
 Federal agencies with jurisdiction by law and special expertise with respect to all reasonable alternatives or significant environmental, social, or economic impacts associated with the action were invited to be a cooperating agency.
 The National Marine Fisheries Service is a cooperating agency for the EIS/OEIS due to its regulatory responsibility for administering the Marine Mammal Protection Act permit program.